Gargamel: In other media

 Paul Winchell voiced Gargamel on the 1980s animated television series, Hank Azaria portrayed Gargamel in The Smurfs (2011) and The Smurfs 2 (2013) and voiced him in The Smurfs: A Christmas Carol (2011) and The Smurfs: The Legend of Smurfy Hollow (2013), and Rainn Wilson voiced Gargamel in the film Smurfs: The Lost Village (2017).
-In the Web Novel, "Warlock of Magus World" Gargamel is the name of an early arc antagonist, an amalgamation of spirits.

-Jewish stereotype

-According to French sociologist Antoine Buéno, Gargamel is suggestive of a stereotype of a Jew, having a big nose, magic powers, love of gold, and balding looks.

-In addition, Gargamel's cat Azrael's name in Hebrew actually means "God is my helper" (in the Hebrew translation, he is called "Hat-hattul", composed of the Hebrew words for "fear" and "cat").
-In both Jewish and Muslim tradition, Azrael is the name of the angel of death.
-In addition to that, it was a Jewish name, so it could be used as an in-joke for Delporte's Jewish wife.
+In Smurfs (film) (2025), he and his brother Razamel are voiced by J. P. Karliak.

 Naming

 The name "Gargamel" resembles François Rabelais' classic Gargantua and Pantagruel, where the giantess Gargamelle is the mother of Gargantua.
 This is appropriate since Gargamel is a giant compared to the Smurfs.
-The word gargamelle in French has become a slang term for "throat".
+The word gargamelle in French is also a slang term for "throat".

 Yvan Delporte suggested the name "Gargamel"; he also proposed the name "Azrael", considering "angel of death" an appropriate name for the would-be killer of Smurfs.
 He also liked the rhyme with Gargamel.